slimndap/wp-theatre/readme.txt

 === Theater for WordPress ===
 Contributors: slimndap
-Tags: theatre, stage, venue, events, shows, concerts, tickets, ticketing, sports, performances, calendar, workshops, theater, cinema
+Tags: theatre, stage, venue, events, shows, concerts, tickets, ticketing, sports, performances, calendar, festival, workshops, theater, cinema
 Requires at least: 3.8
 Tested up to: 4.2
 Stable tag: trunk
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Build a website for your theater, music venue, sports team, cinema or your rockband!
-Add upcoming events and ticketing to your WordPress website.
+A free plugin to publish your events on a WordPress website.
+Perfect for theaters, clubs, cinemas and festivals.

 == Description ==
 A WordPress plugin to manage events with all necessary shortcodes and widgets for your theater.